– Dr. Peter Balogh”

 - Voted #1 Consumers Choice: Cosmetic & Implant Dentist

-- We’re affordable & can assist you with your Insurance plans
+- We can assist you with your Insurance plans

 Dr. Balogh and the VCCID team are here to look after your implant needs.

-Our goal is to provide you with the best dental services we can offer.
+Our goal is to provide you with an excellent dental service experience.

 Why You May Need Dental Implants